orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

 #.
 Finally, the two last architectures (dual-polarization), can’t be
    distinguished only by the number of bands of the input image.
-User must then use the parameters emissionh and emissionv to indicate the architecture of the system : emissionh=1 and emissionv=0 for HH\_HV, emissionh=0 and emissionv=1 for VH\_VV.
+User must then use the parameters emissionh and emissionv to indicate the architecture of the system: emissionh=1 and emissionv=0 for HH\_HV, emissionh=0 and emissionv=1 for VH\_VV.

-Note : if the architecture is HH\_HV, khii and psii are automatically set to 0/0 degrees; if the architecture is VH\_VV, khii and psii are automatically set to 0/90 degrees.
+Note: if the architecture is HH\_HV, khii and psii are automatically set to 0/0 degrees; if the architecture is VH\_VV, khii and psii are automatically set to 0/90 degrees.